christophevg/tinymoose/README.md

 void xbee_receive(void);
 ```

-TinyOS has an extended `message_t` structure in place, nicely described in `tep111`.
+TinyOS has an extended `message_t` structure in place, nicely described in `tep111` and defined in `message.h`.
 It boils down to the following definition:

 ```c
 #ifndef TOSH_DATA_LENGTH